 The work on the on copy of the statue of Thomas Aquinas has finally started.
-I had received two large blocks of Udelfanger sandstone some time earlier: one destined to make two angels out of it and one block from which I had to carve the two parts of the statue of St. Thomas from St John's Cathedral in Den Bosch and fit them together.
+I had received two large blocks of Udelfanger sandstone some time earlier: one destined to make two angels out of it and one block from which I had to carve the two parts of the statue of St. Thomas from St John's Cathedral in Den Bosch, The Netherlands and fit them together.
 So the first step was to divide both blocks into two with the diamond chainsaw.

 After that I put one block on my copying saw and started presawing Thomas' lower half.
-The dividing line of the two parts was meant to be near the line of his hood, so that this almost invisible.
+The dividing line of the two parts was meant to be near the line of his hood, so that it's almost invisible.
 Reminder: in an earlier post I wrote that the old statue was made from a single piece of stone, in which the layers run vertically.
 Because it's more desirable that the layers run through the statue horizontally (in that case, there's less chance that an entire big slice comes falling down at once, after weathering) it will be different in this copy.
-But the quarry has no banks in which the stone is higher than 120 cms.
+But the quarry has no banks in which the stone is higher than 120 cms tall.
 Therefore, the head was to be made from a separate piece.

 Because of the large color differences between separate blocks of Udelfanger sandstone I was sent a very large block from which I had to cut the two parts.
 From this I made the body and the head of Thomas.